Parziphal/parse/README.md

 * Initialize Parse automatically.
 * Use facade classes that wraps Parse's classes, exposing an Eloquent-like interface.
 * Enabled to work with Parse's relations.
-* User authentication using username/password combinations and/or with Facebook.
+* User authentication with username/password combinations and/or with Facebook.
-* Command to create ObjectModels (`parse:model Foo`).
+* Command to create ObjectModels (`artisan parse:model Foo`).

 ## Setup